 Citations are publications that use Tocris products.
 Selected citations for (±)-LY 395756 include:

-Johnson (2017) Metabotropic glutamate receptor 2 inhibits thalamically-driven glutamate and dopamine release in the dorsal striatum.
+Johnson (2017) Metabotropic glutamate receptor 2 inhibits thalamically-driven glutamate and DA release in the dorsal striatum.
 Neuropharmacology 117 114 PMID: 28159646

 Wang et al (2013) Group II metabotropic glutamate receptor agonist LY379268 regulates AMPA receptor trafficking in prefrontal cortical neurons.
 Mol Pain 8 e61787 PMID: 23593498

 Do you know of a great paper that uses (±)-LY 395756 from Tocris?
-If so please let us know.
+Please let us know.

 Submit a review and receive an Amazon gift card.